 The Government of Canada introduced the SFA in 2017 to replace the User Fees Act.

-- All government departments and agencies that charge fees for services are impacted by this legislation.
+All government departments and agencies that charge fees for services (including Innovation, Science and Economic Development Canada (ISED)) are subject to this legislation.

 2. What is changing for radio and spectrum licensees and those seeking equipment certification services?

-- Starting in 2019-2020, fees will be adjusted by the All-items Consumer Price Index (CPI) published by Statistics Canada for all radio and spectrum licensees and users of the equipment certification process.
+Starting in 2019-2020, fees charged to radio and spectrum licensees and fees charged for equipment certification services will be adjusted based on the All-items Consumer Price Index (CPI) published by Statistics Canada.

-- Service standards are now in place for all fee-paying services; existing service standards have not been altered.
+Service standards are now in place for all services for which ISED charges a fee.
+Existing service standards have not changed.

-- The SFA introduces remissions, which will be available according to departmental policies when service standards are not met.
-See question 13 for more information on remissions.
+Remissions will now be available when service standards are not met.
+See question 12 for more information on remissions.

 3. By how much can I expect my fees to increase?

-- The rate is set one year in advance and is based on the April to April All-items CPI.
-For example, for 2019-2020 the rate is based on the April 2017 to April 2018 CPI.
+Your fees will be adjusted by a rate that is set one year in advance and is based on Statistics Canada’s April to April All-items Consumer Price Index (CPI).
+For example, the rate used for the fiscal year 2019-2020 is based on the April 2017 to April 2018 CPI.
 Refer to Statistics Canada’s website for more information.

-- The first fee increase will be 2.2% effective March 15, 2020, for all licences and services provided.
+The first fee adjustment will be an increase of 2.2% effective March 31, 2020, for all licences and services provided.

 4. Will my fees increase every year?

-5. I may not be prepared for an increase.
-Is there any way to delay payment?
+5. I may not be prepared for an increase in my fees.
+Is there any way to delay the increase?

-- No. The SFA is a law and must be implemented accordingly.
+No. The Service Fees Act is a law and we must implement it accordingly.

-- Radio and spectrum licence renewal invoices must be paid in full before licence expiry (March 31) in order for you to be authorized to operate your radio(s).
-(Radiocommunication Regulations, subsection 56(1)).
+According to the Radiocommunication Regulations (subsection 56(1)), you must pay your radio and spectrum licence renewal invoices in full before the licence expiry date (March 31) to be authorized to operate your radio(s).